 The film set was constructed in Anchor Bay during the last 7 months of 1979.
 The film set is an authentic wooden village.
 Tree trunks were brought from Holland and the rooftops from Canada.
 Over one hundred and fifty crew laboured to build this set using eight tons of nails and two thousand gallons of paint.
 20 wooden structures had to be built.
 Before construction could begin, an access road leading to the Set had to be constructed.
 Plus Anchor Bay needed a 200-250 foot Breakwater at its mouth, to protect the Set from high seas during the shooting months of the Film Production.
 Filming commenced on the 23rd of January, 1980.
 This is a living breathing authentic film set that is still very much alive.

 For other films shot here in the Hollywood of the Mediterranean, and why film crews flock to Malta, read our movie blog.
-If you prefer an organised tour look at whet you ship has to offer or do some research here with our partners.
-Get Your Own Guide.
+If you prefer an organised tour look at what your ship has to offer.